Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 Deadlines

-Meeting deadlines is a point of contention itself within the software development industry.
+Meeting deadlines is a point of contention in itself within the software development industry.

 Software development teams certainly don’t lie about their capacity to build a product.